dijasila/GPAW/doc/documentation/manual.rst

 * The integrated value of the square of the residuals of the Kohn-Sham equations should be less than :math:`4.0 \times 10^{-8}
   \mathrm{eV}^2` per valence electron (FD mode only).

+* The maximum change in the calculated magnitude of forces for each atom.
+  Setting this to None disables this functionality, saving computational time and memory usage.

 The individual criteria can be changed by giving only the specific entry of dictionary e.g. ``convergence={'energy': 0.0001}`` would set